RandhirGawai/Gen-AI-Data-Engineering/langchain_document_processing.markdown

-# LangChain Document Processing and RAG Pipeline Guide
+# Comprehensive LangChain Document Processing and RAG Pipeline Guide

-This guide covers key LangChain components for loading, splitting, embedding, storing, and retrieving documents, along with advanced techniques like LCEL, LangServe, LangGraph, and agentic RAG workflows.
+This guide provides a complete overview of LangChain components for document loading, text splitting, embedding generation, vector storage, retrieval, and advanced techniques like LCEL, LangServe, LangGraph, and agentic RAG workflows.
+It includes all provided examples, explanations, and concepts for building a unified ingestion pipeline.

 ## 1. Document Loaders

+Document loaders fetch and parse data from various sources into LangChain's document format.

-### Text Loader
+### 1.1 Text Loader
-For loading plain `.txt` files from local storage.
+Loads plain `.txt` files from local storage.

 ```python
 from langchain_community.document_loaders import TextLoader